Soldier (The Salvation Army): Uniform

+Often in territories with warm climates grey or white may be used instead of navy blue, and in many countries some bands or songster (choir) brigades use red festival tunics instead of the normal navy tunic.

-In Summer (May - September) Soldiers wear Summer Uniform which involves Ladies opting to wear an open neck blouse.
-Men wear short sleeves.
+Often in Summer (around May - September) Soldiers wear Summer Uniform which involves Ladies opting to wear an open neck blouse.
+Men and women wear short sleeves.
+Although, the differentiation between "Summer" and "Winter" or "Full" uniform are more a matter of convention, rather than then regulation.
 All Soldiers wear epaulettes which are Navy blue for Soldiers and pale blue for Songsters and Bandsman.
 Some Female soldiers now opt to wear trousers in lieu of a skirt.
 In most countries it is expected that Men remove their caps when indoors and Ladies keep their hats on whether indoors or out.
 However, there has been a decline in recent years of both men and women wearing headdress.
 It is likely in coming years that the cap and hat will be phased out.
+Similarly in many corps soldiers forgo the tunic and simply wear "summer" uniform all year round.
+One important thing to remember is that the specifics of Soldiers' uniform are decided on a local level, such as what events require uniform, differences between musician and non-mucician uniforms, as well as the insignia of Local (non-commissioned) Officers.
+These differences may include different cap badges, cap cords, epaulett colour/design, the use of sergeant stripes (small black felt badges with the outline of three chevrons in red) and the use of piping on the sleeve or epaulett.
+Some roles like Corps Sergeant Major or Corps Secretary often have a cloth badge with the rank's initials embroidered on it, worn on the sleeve of the tunic or the epaulett when in "summer" uniform, with Colour Sergeants traditionally wearing a badge if two crossed Salvation Army flags with the small sergeants badge.

+In some corps polo shirts may be worn in place of formal uniforms for some less formal events.